Why study in the UK?

 The next step was to choose a course and where to study, and I picked out four options and two London universities.
 I was left with one choice, since we can apply to five UK universities, and since I had no specific option in mind, I looked through all the most creative courses and spotted Television Production.
 Once again, I have absolutely no idea what pushed me to look at it, but when I read through and discovered the topics it covers, I decided to apply for it and see what happened.

-Looking back, I can see that this was one of riskiest decisions I have ever taken, but also one of the best.
+Looking back, I can see that decididing to study in the UK was one of riskiest decisions I have ever taken, but also one of the best.
 The course is really interesting, it covers a lot of theory as well as practical work.
 Of course, it also has its drawbacks, but media studies is a fast growing branch and therefore a demanding one.
 We have to respond by asking a lot of ourselves, bearing in mind all the benefits and advantages we are getting, not only from the tutors, but also in terms of the hardware we are learning to use and can borrow for free.
 Studying at university is totally different to studying at school and I think no one really prepares us for this kind of leap.
 You have to set your own goals and push to reach them, no one is going to make your dreams come true for you and check every part of your work.

 To finish, I’d like to say to everyone who is still unsure about what to study, to leave their comfort zone and look at every option.
 It might seem to you that this is a risky strategy, but you’ll only discover if it was worth it when you try.
 By doing nothing, we end up having nothing to regret — but also nothing to celebrate.
 From my own experience, I am sure that I would never have been confident enough to take this decision to study abroad without the support and help of the Elab team, who made the problem of choosing what to study vanish into thin air.